-Soldier Modernisation is an enduring line of effort to ensure that NZDF service personnel, operating in the Land Domain, are trained and equipped to achieve NZDF missions and tasks with coalition and expeditionary forces.
+Soldier Modernisation is an enduring effort to ensure that NZDF service personnel, operating in the Land Domain, are resourced with the capabilities to prosecute land combat operations in a complex, integrated and austere environment to achieve NZDF missions and tasks with coalition and expeditionary forces.

 Soldier Modernisation is far more than kit and equipment.
 It is also a mindset and a culture of high performance that, at its core, continuously improves soldiers’ ability to fight and survive in increasingly complex and ambiguous combat settings.